 The NACA wind tunnel tests showed that Model 424 suffered from excessive drag.
 Boeing engineers then went to a revised design in April 1944, the "Model 432", that retained the straight wings, but had the four engines buried in the forward fuselage.
 However, although the Model 432 had structural advantages, changing the engine layout didn't really reduce drag all that much.
 The Boeing engineers turned to the swept-wing data obtained from the Germans and promoted by Schairer.
 A little design work by Boeing aerodynamicist Vic Ganzer led to an optimum sweepback of 35 degrees.

-Boeing then modified the Model 432 design with a swept wings and tail. resulting in the "Model 448".
+Boeing then modified the Model 432 design with swept wings and tail, resulting in the "Model 448".
 The Model 448 still had the four TG-180s in the forward fuselage as had the Model 432, plus two TG-180s buried in the tail.
 The Boeing project manager, George Martin, had decided that the company's entry into the bomber competition needed greater range and performance, and that led to six engines instead of four.
 Boeing submitted the Model 448 to the USAAF in October 1945, only to have it rejected immediately.
 The Air Force strongly disliked fitting the engines in the fuselage, since that made engine fire or disintegration catastrophic.
 The engines would have to be moved back out on the wings.

-That led straight back to the drag problem, but the engineering team came up with a clean, elegant solution, with the engines in streamlined pods attached under the wings.
+That led right back to the drag problem, but the engineering team came up with a clean, elegant solution, with the engines in streamlined pods attached under the wings.
 This innovation led to the next iteration, the "Model 450", which featured two TG-180s in a single pod mounted on a pylon about a third of the way outboard on each wing, plus another engine slung from the wingtip.

-* The Air Force liked the new configuration and so the Boeing team continued to refine it.
+* The Air Force liked the new configuration, and so the Boeing team continued to refine it.
 One problem was landing gear.
 There was no space for landing gear in the thin wings, and trying to put conventional tricycle landing gear in the fuselage would have ruined the aircraft's streamlining and degraded its performance.
 Furthermore, the USAAF was now also insisting that the bomber be able to carry an atomic bomb.
-Since such weapons were very big at the time that meant a long bombbay, further limiting space for landing gear.
+Since such weapons were very big at the time, that meant a long bombbay -- further limiting space for landing gear.

 The solution was a "bicycle" landing gear configuration, with the two main gear assemblies arranged in a tandem instead of side-by-side configuration.
 Outrigger landing gear was to be fitted to the inboard engine pods.
 The concept had already been tested on a modified Martin B-26 Marauder aircraft, the "Middle River Stump Jumper", named after the Martin plant at Middle River, Maryland.

 However, bicycle landing gear made it difficult for a pilot to "rotate" an aircraft into a nose-up position for take-off.
 Again, the solution was straightforward: the landing gear was designed so that the nose-up position was the default.
-This little change would have a very pleasing effect on an aircraft that was already shaping up to be very elegant, giving the machine the appearance of being ready to leap into the air even when it was sitting still.
+This little change would have a very pleasing effect on an aircraft that was already shaping up to be very elegant, giving the machine the appearance of being ready to leap into the air, even when it was sitting still.